[[folder: TV Series]]

 * HarsherInHindsight: Laura did not pray for the good health of her newborn baby brother, [[spoiler: and he died very soon after.]]
 When Laura had a baby boy of her own, [[spoiler:''he'' died, too!
 And so fast that she didn't get to name her child!]]

 * LikeYouWouldReallyDoIt: Jenny.
 She's not a LittlestCancerPatient, but the writers seemed bent on killing her for some sadistic reason.
 Every time they got close, though, she survived.

 * MostAnnoyingSound: "EEEEEEEEELMEEEEEEERRRRR!"

-** There's also Nancy's "You haaaaaaaaaate me!" every time she doesn't get her way or is expected to obey a rule or do a chore.
+** There's also Nancy's "You haaaaaaaaaate me!" or "he hates me/she hates me/they hate me" every time she doesn't get her way or is expected to obey a rule or do a chore.